The Reggio Emilia Approach and Why It Benefits Your Child

 Reggio Emilia at the Australian International School

-The Australian International School (AIS) proudly integrates the Reggio Emilia philosophy into its Early Years program.
+The Australian International School (AIS) proudly integrates the Reggio Emilia philosophy into its Early Years programme.
 With a focus on nurturing young minds through creativity, exploration, and collaboration, AIS creates an environment where children can flourish and grow into confident learners.

 If you’re interested in learning more about how the Reggio Emilia approach can benefit your child, we invite you to contact the Australian International School to schedule a tour or speak with our Early Years educators.
 We’d love to share more about our commitment to fostering curiosity and a love of learning in every child.